Little House (Victoria, Texas)

-Little House is a historic house in Victoria, Texas that was built in c.1896.
+Little House is a historic house in Victoria, Texas, that was built circa 1896.
 It was listed on the National Register of Historic Places in 1986.

 It was deemed to be an "exceptional local example of a Victorian-era residence".
-Its Victorian features include asymmetrical massing and an octagonal turret on its 2nd floor.
+Its Victorian features include asymmetrical massing and an octagonal turret on its second floor.
 It was listed on the National Register as part of a group of historic Victoria resources.